 1. Access.
 LEX securities are open to all investors, and there are no investor accreditation requirements.
 LEX owns and operates its own FINRA-member brokerage platform that is custom tailored to help investors review, evaluate, and invest in LEX securities.

 2. Liquidity.
 LEX securities are freely tradable without lockup periods.
 LEX securities clear and settle in traditional brokerage accounts and can be held in street name at any brokerage firm or investment adviser.
 The real estate owners/sponsors who list their assets on the LEX platform provide periodic financial reports on their assets as required by the SEC, thus providing investors with transparency into the specific asset.
-LEX owns and operates its own SEC-licensed trading platform, built on Nasdaq’s matching engine technology, which is custom-tailored to match trades in LEX securities.
+LEX owns and operates its own SEC-licensed trading platform, which is custom-tailored to match trades in LEX securities.
 Liquidity is not guaranteed, but the above features encourage liquidity and are not available in private real estate investments.